gundermanc/tools/README.md

 - findif [text]: Searches subdirectory for files containing [text].

 ### MSBuild
-Defines some aliases for MSBuild as well as a clickable GUI error list that makes navigating MSBuild spew more pleasant.
+Defines some aliases for MSBuild with a clickable GUI error list that makes navigating MSBuild spew more pleasant.
 - msbbuild: Build with typical settings
-- msbebuild: Build with typical settings and pipe the output into a GUI error list.
 - msbclean: Clean project
 - msbrestore: Perform Nuget restore.